 How G Fuel Captured a Wider Audience

 G Fuel is not new to the energy drink game.
-In fact, they launched their first version back in 2012.
+They launched their first version back in 2012.
 Having a cult following amongst gamers helped them become the go-to choice for the gaming, programming, and content creation communities.
+But they struggled to translate that to the larger audience sitting at the edges of these communities.
+By working with our design team, G Fuel increased purchase intent among gamers by 42%!
+As a result, you find their energy drinks in the largest retailers.

 Energy Drink Packaging Design Agency

-Discuss your project with our team.
+Please discuss your project with our team.

 Subscribe to